The Boot Inn review.

 Don't let the fun stop here.
 Find more fun things to do and food & drink in Derby.See Reviews

-Find out what we thought about this gem of a restaurant in a Derby suburb.
+Find out what we thought of this smart restaurant nestled in Derby County's Pride Park Stadium

 Join the What's on in Derby mailing list